-The relationship between American politics and foreign language isn’t a particularly close one.
+Despite the United States being a multilingual melting pot, the relationship between American politics and foreign language isn’t a particularly close one.
 In fact, we haven’t elected a truly bilingual president in 84 years (Franklin D. Roosevelt, who spoke German and French).
-Sometimes politicians will try their hand at speaking a foreign language to appeal to a specific voter base or showcase their “multiculturalism,” but it often backfires.
+Sometimes bilingual politicians will try their hand at speaking a foreign language to appeal to a specific voter base or showcase their “multiculturalism,” but it just as often backfires.
 One memorable example is when New York City Mayor Michael Bloomberg attempted to speak Spanish in the aftermath of Hurricane Irene in 2011.
 His Spanish was so rough, it inspired the satirical Twitter account @ElBloombito.

 There are a handful of United States politicians, however, who are proficient or fluent in at least one foreign language.
-Here are nine of the most notable.
+Here are nine of the most notable bilingual politicians.

 Bill Clinton — German